Communications & Catholic University

 The Good Friday Collection for the Holy Land will be on Palm Sunday.
 Funds from this collection will support Holy Places, but above all it will help those pastoral, charitable, educational and social works which the Church supports in the Holy Land for the welfare of their Christian brethren and of the local communities.

-Aid to the Church in Central and Eastern Europe, May 19
+Aid to the Church in Central and Eastern Europe

 This collection supports Catholic organizations that provide affordable shelter and training for seminarians in a region that still struggles with the effects of Soviet rule.
 By providing pastoral care, catechesis, and funding for building renovations, your donations help restore the Church and build the future in the region.